Mitsubishi Estate, ANA team among bidders for Sendai Airport rights

 Spokeswomen at ANA and Rakuten confirmed that the two companies were preparing to bid for the right.

-The group of Mitsubishi Estate and ANA also have general contractor Taisei Corp (1801.T), Japan Airport Terminal Co (9706.T), the operator of Tokyo’s Haneda Airport, and Seidai-based broadcaster Sendai Television Inc as joint investors, the people said.
+The group of Mitsubishi Estate and ANA also have general contractor Taisei Corp, Japan Airport Terminal Co , the operator of Tokyo’s Haneda Airport, and Seidai-based broadcaster Sendai Television Inc as joint investors, the people said.

-Nikkei Business Daily, which broke the news earlier on Thursday, said contractor Maeda Corp (1824.T), and railway operator Tokyu Corp (9005.T) were also among those bidding for the rights.
+Nikkei Business Daily, which broke the news earlier on Thursday, said contractor Maeda Corp, and railway operator Tokyu Corp were also among those bidding for the rights.

 Both Maeda and Tokyu declined to comment.